 Prospective University of Texas at Austin students should visit to learn about the application process and how to declare a major.

 The Business Economics Option Program (BEOP) is designed for economics majors who are interested in business, particularly accounting and finance.
 The BEOP provides access to a set of restricted accounting and finance courses in the Red McCombs School of Business, for completion of a minor in Business Administration, Accounting, or Finance.

 Students in the ECON-MPA Path earn a B.A. degree in Economics and a Master in Professional Accounting (MPA) degree from The University of Texas at Austin.
 This program enables outstanding undergraduates to complete twelve hours of graduate accounting courses in their senior year toward obtaining a master's degree.
 View information on the application website for the ECON-MPA Path and CPA Exam Requirements.

 Students interested in working directly in the field of economics tend to specialize, and therefore their personality may vary by their particular interests.
-Many economists apply these areas of economics to health, education, agriculture, urban and regional economics, law, history, energy, the environment, or other issues.
-Some entry-level positions for economists are available to those with a bachelor's degree, but higher degrees such as a master's and Ph.D. degrees in economics are required for many positions.
 It is important to note that economists often work alone, writing reports, preparing statistical charts, and using computers, but they also may be an integral part of a research team.
-Many professionals work under the pressure of deadlines and tight schedules.
-Their routine may be interrupted by special requests for data and by the need to attend meetings or conferences.
+Students must be comfortable under pressure of deadlines and tight schedules.
+They must be flexible, critical thinkers, willing to work around special requests for data.

 - Analytical skills